logicalclocks/feature-store-api/docs/hopsworksai/azure/cluster_creation.md

 !!! note
     It is possible to add or remove workers once the cluster is running.

 To provide the capacity of adding and removing workers on demand, the Hopsworks clusters deployed by Hopsworks.ai store their data in an Azure storage container.
 In this step, you select which storage account and container to use for this purpose.
-Enter the name of the *storage account* (9) you want to use in *Azure Storage account name* and name the container in which the data will be stored in *Azure Container name* (10).
+Select the *storage account* (9) you want to use in *Azure Storage account name*.
+The name of the container in which the data will be stored is displayed in *Azure Container name* (10).
+You can change this name.
 For more details on how to create and configure a storage in Azure refer to [Creating and configuring a storage](getting_started.md#step-2-creating-and-configuring-a-storage)

 !!! note
     You can choose to use a container already existing in your *storage account* by using the name of this container, but you need to first make sure that this container is empty.